edwindoit/edwindoit.github.io/content/writing/Introduction.md

 # Thoughts on the art of introduction

+2022-12-10 <br> 1 minute read

 When attempting to condense information, we tend to **summarize** and make it more abstract.
-Intuitively this seems like it would communicate more because it covers more, but in fact, it **says less***.*
+Intuitively this seems like it would communicate more because it covers more, but in fact, it **says less**.

 “I aim to spread knowledge” might sound like a good way to condense: “I broadcast free online lectures on computer science on Youtube and Skillshare,” but it’s not.
 You turned something concrete and understandable into something vague.